 The process of fusion of sperm with egg (ovum) to produce zygote is called fertilization.
 Fertilization is the crucial stage in reproduction in humans.

 During coitus, the penis ejaculates millions of sperms into the vagina of the woman.
 Sperm will travel through the uterus to oviducts.
 At oviduct, one out of million sperms fertilizes the released ovum.
 The fertilized egg develops into a zygote.

 Zygote starts to divide into many cells and develops into an embryo.
-Embryo moves to the uterus and attaches to the uterus walls.
-This is called implantation.
-Implanted embryo eventually develops into a fetus.
+Embryo moves into the uterus and gets attached to its walls.
+This process is called as implantation, and implanted embryo eventually develops into a fetus.

 Learn more about reproduction, its types, process, significance and other related topics @ BYJU’S Biology